Venezuela gives US oilmen house arrest in gesture to Biden

 MIAMI (AP) - Six American oil executives jailed in Venezuela more than three years ago on corruption charges were granted house arrest on Friday in a gesture of goodwill toward the Biden administration as it reviews its policy toward the politically turbulent South American country.

-The partial release of the six employees of Houston-based Citgo was confirmed to The Associated Press by lawyers and family members of the men.
+The partial release of the six employees of Houston-based Citgo was confirmed to The Associated Press by family members of the men.

 Tomeu Vadell, Jose Luis Zambrano, Alirio Zambrano, Jorge Toledo, Gustavo Cardenas and Jose Pereira were hauled away by masked security agents while at a meeting in Caracas just before Thanksgiving in 2017.
 They had been lured to Venezuela in order to attend a meeting at the headquarters of Citgo’s parent, state-run oil giant PDVSA.